Category Archives: Finance

 If your firm has an investment in inventory then financing for that asset is often, if not always, vital.
 Financing via bank credit lines for the inventory component of your balance sheet is always difficult, if not in some cases impossible.
 Most business owners and financial managers know that of your two major current assets ( receivables and inventory ) that banks prefer receivable, aka a/r financing.

 So how do you finance your inventory, and what are the requirements to get such a facility in place?
-The reality is that every business is different and your firm will have different categories of inventory – most commonly they are raw materials, work in progress, and finished goods.
+The reality is that every business is different and your firm will have different categories of inventory – most commonly they are raw materials, work

 The Best Way to Understand Personal Finance